aishwarya-singh-2021/iowa-liquor-sales-query/bigqueries.md

 ## Iowa Sales Query
->To showcase the joins I have divided this dataset into three datasets namely sales data,store data and item data.
-Use the Data fetch code for this table creation.
+>To showcase the working of joins, I have divided this dataset into three datasets namely sales,store and item.
+>Use the Data fetch code for creating these three tables.

 ## Data Fetch
 SELECT invoice_and_item_number, date, store_number, item_number, state_bottle_cost as cost, state_bottle_retail as retail, bottles_sold, sale_dollars, volume_sold_liters, volume_sold_gallons